 Just ask for a single taco – one taco instead of three – and they’ll take care of it for you.
 It’s the perfect portion for a good snack or add-on to the average meal.

-To order one, just ask for a burrito wrapped with two tortillas.
+To order one, just ask for a burrito wrapped in two tortillas.

 While it may cost a hefty price to get extra meat or to add some guacamole to your burrito, ask for more fajita veggies – grilled onions and peppers – and they’ll throw it in your burrito or bowl for free.